mecctro/rehash-install/README.md

 Notes
 -
-Prepare to have some time on your hands, this compiles the entire environment.
+**You must enter DB information multiple times, correctly!** Prepare to have some time on your hands, this compiles the entire environment.
 This MIGHT work on other (debian-based) distributions.

 Install
 -----